 National Health Insurance (NHI / 国民健康保険)

 If you are self-employed, a student, unemployed, retired under a certain age, or otherwise not in EHI, you will join National Health Insurance at your city or ward office.
 Premiums are set by local governments and depend on household income, age, and household size.
-Unlike EHI, there is no “dependent” concept for premiums: each family member enrolls and is charged, which can raise costs for larger households.
+Unlike EHI, there is no dependent concept for premiums: each family member enrolls and is charged separately, which can raise costs for larger households.

-National Health Insurance focuses on medical coverage.
-It does not include the same income-replacement benefits as EHI.
-You will receive a payment slip or bank transfer setup from your city.
-Keep your address and household information up to date to avoid billing issues.
+NHI focuses on medical coverage.
+It does not include the sickness or maternity income-replacement benefits that EHI does, though the ¥500,000 childbirth grant still applies.
+You will receive a payment slip or set up a bank transfer with your city.
+Keep your address and household information up to date to avoid billing problems.

-If you want a precise estimate for your city, ask the National Health Insurance counter at your ward office, or check your employer’s Employee Health Insurance table.
+For a precise estimate, ask the National Health Insurance counter at your ward office, or check your employer’s Employee Health Insurance table.

 Who can enroll (and who must)

-Tourists and short-term visitors are not eligible for Public Health Insurance and must pay the full cost of care.
-Because hospital bills can be high without insurance, travel insurance is strongly recommended for visitors.
-For practical advice on finding English-speaking providers during a trip, see [How to Book English-Speaking Doctors and Pharmacies in Japan].
+Tourists and short-term visitors are not eligible and must pay the full cost of care.
+Hospital bills can be steep without insurance, so travel insurance is strongly recommended for visitors.
+For finding English-speaking providers during a trip, see How to Book English-Speaking Doctors and Pharmacies in Japan.

-If you fail to register even though you qualify, you can still be billed retroactively for unpaid premiums.
-It is better to enroll early and avoid months of back payments.
+If you qualify but fail to register, you can still be billed retroactively for the unpaid premiums—sometimes months of them at once.
+It is better to enroll early than to face a lump-sum back bill later.

 How to enroll